znanfelt/autonomous-software-factory-design/docs/design.md

 ### IX.
 Conclusion: A Framework-Driven Path to Autonomous Data Pipelines

 By explicitly incorporating leading open-source frameworks and concepts like **LangGraph** for orchestration, **LlamaIndex** for knowledge management (RAG), **LLM Function Calling / Taskweaver** for tool interaction (MCP), and designing agents based on **12-Factor Agent principles**, the Autonomous Data Pipeline Factory design is significantly strengthened.
 This approach provides a clear, actionable path for building a simple end-to-end prototype in Docker, while laying the necessary architectural groundwork for scaling to meet complex enterprise demands.
 The human role is strategically placed, enabling rapid iteration and refinement of the autonomous capabilities.
 This updated blueprint offers a robust foundation for collaborative "vibe coding" and iterative development.

----

-This revised document is more opinionated about the specific technologies to use for the core components, providing a clearer target for prototyping.
-It grounds the abstract concepts (Orchestration, A2A, MCP) in concrete frameworks (LangGraph, Function Calling/Taskweaver).
-It also explicitly introduces the 12-Factor Agent principles as a guide for building the individual components for scalability.

-Are you ready to pick a specific part of this revised design and "vibe code" on its implementation details, perhaps focusing on how a LangGraph workflow would manage the Code -> Test -> Refine cycle using Function Calling for tool access?